REVIEW OF THE 2015 IPC ATHLETE CLASSIFICATION CODE

 Feedback should be submitted via our online Phase 1 consultation page below.
 As progress is not saved, you may wish to prepare your responses offline and submit your feedback in one sitting.
 If so, we recommend that you first review the structure and questions of the consultation in the separate overview document below.

-For assistance or any queries on the Code review, please contact [email protected]
+For any other assistance on submitting feedback or for general queries on the Code review, please contact [email protected]